The Garden in April - Jobs and Tips

 Get out and mow the grass as soon as possible if you haven't done so already (I'm writing this in East Anglia - England, but it applies to pretty much the whole of the UK (and much of Europe and North America too).
 If it's looking a bit tatty it's because it's started to grow!
 Set the mower a bit higher than normal for the first cut and then follow it up after a few days with a dose of "feed and weed".

 Protect young shoots from slugs and snails, scatter pellets / slug pubs or whatever particularly around clematis and herbaceous plants (they love Delphiniums).
 As soon as there are shoots to eat the slugs and snails will appear from nowhere.
+Slug control

 Watch out for early signs of aphids.
 There will be less if the winter has been cold, but it's about now that they start to come out of hiding and build up their numbers.
 If you can spot and control aphids early, then life gets an awful lot easier later on in the year.
 Check the newly emerging shoots of their favourite plants.
 I gave my plants under cover their first spray last week at the end of March as aphid numbers were already starting to build up, it's easy to miss them as you probably don't check so often at the moment.

 If you've never tried growing your own vegetables, or grown anything from seed, then this is a good month to sow.
 I tend to go for things that are either expensive in the shops or difficult to get really fresh.
-I don't see the point of struggling against the slugs and weather to get a crop of lettuce that I can't possibly eat quick enough at the time when they are almost giving them away in the shops (though you could try lollo rosso, rocket or other such exotics to good effect).

 Beans are easy and don't travel well so the ones in the shops are never as good or fresh as home grown.
 Broad beans are good as are French beans and very easy too.
-French beans don't need all the long canes that runner beans need, but wait until the end of the month though or early May before sowing them outdoors.
+Dwarf French beans don't need all the long canes that runner beans need, but wait until the end of the month though or early May before sowing them outdoors.
 They can be started off if you like in 3" pots in an unheated greenhouse.

 I ended up sitting for about an hour on a rustic chair I've made from old oak fence-posts in the sun under the plum tree that is starting to come out in blossom.
 There was constant bird song, Brimstone and Red Admiral butterflies and honey bees that the sun had woken up were flying about.
 The dogs were playing and little one would run up my outstretched legs every now and then for reassurance and a big fuss.
 There were daffodils, Forsythia, primroses and the scent of hyacinths, the whole garden was in puppy-mode in fact.
 Make sure you take the time to enjoy your garden.

-If you've any rotted garden compost that's ready to use, this is a good time to dump it around the more mature garden plants and trees as a thick mulch.
-I use up to about half a barrow-load around young trees and large shrubs.
+If you've any rotted garden compost that's ready to use, this is a good time to place it around the more mature garden plants and trees as a thick mulch.
+I use up to about half a barrow-load each around young trees and large shrubs.
 It looks a bit odd at first with brown mounds at the bottom of the trunk, but it soon gets mixed in by the worms and continues to rot and improve the soil.
-The effect is far from immediate, but within a year or two, it's quite noticeable, the improvement in soil texture and the slow-release fertiliser effect it has will boost anything you place it around.
-Just be careful not to bury small plants with it, or put it where you plan to plant bedding plants over the next couple of months or so - it will help them too, it's just that garden compost tends to be rather too coarsely textured for small plants to cope with.
+The effect is not immediate, but within a year or two, it's quite noticeable, the improvement in soil texture and the slow-release fertiliser effect it has will boost anything you place it around.
+Just be careful not to bury small plants with it, or put it where you plan to plant bedding plants over the next couple of months or so - it will help them too, it's just that garden compost tends to be rather too coarsely textured for small plants to cope with easily.